radiant-rstats/docker/install/rsm-msba-windows.md

 wsl -u root
 ```

-Then type `passwd` and provide a password for your.
+Then type `passwd` and provide a password.
 It is probably easiest to use the same password you used for your windows machine but that is not required.
-Once you have set the password, click on the down-caret to start an Ubuntu terminal as shown in the screenshot below.
+Once you have set the password, click on the down-caret at the top of the terminal window to start an Ubuntu terminal as shown in the screenshot below.

 <img src="figures/start-ubuntu-terminal.png" width="500px">